ManuelSuarez3D/Haiku.API_ManuelSuarez3D/README.md

 - Npgsql.EntityFrameworkCore.PostgreSQL: The PostgreSQL provider for Entity Framework Core, allowing the use of PostgreSQL as a database.
 - Serilog: A structured logging library for .NET, providing flexible logging to various sinks (e.g., console, files).
 - Serilog.Extensions.Logging: Integrates Serilog with ASP.NET Core's logging framework, allowing Serilog to be used as the logging provider.
--Serilog.Sinks.Console: A Serilog sink for logging to the console, useful for debugging and development.
+- Serilog.Sinks.Console: A Serilog sink for logging to the console, useful for debugging and development.
--Serilog.Sinks.Debug: A Serilog sink for logging to the debug output window, useful for development and debugging.
+- Serilog.Sinks.Debug: A Serilog sink for logging to the debug output window, useful for development and debugging.
--Serilog.Sinks.File: A Serilog sink for logging to files, allowing for persistent log storage.
+- Serilog.Sinks.File: A Serilog sink for logging to files, allowing for persistent log storage.
--Swashbuckle.AspNetCore: A library for generating Swagger documentation for ASP.NET Core APIs, providing interactive API documentation and testing.
+- Swashbuckle.AspNetCore: A library for generating Swagger documentation for ASP.NET Core APIs, providing interactive API documentation and testing.
 - xunit: A popular testing framework for .NET, used for writing and running unit tests.
 - xunit.runner.visualstudio: An xUnit test runner for Visual Studio, enabling test discovery and execution within the IDE.